timescale/docs/timescaledb/how-to-guides/hyperfunctions/index.md

 additional hyperfunctions, you need to install the [Timescale Toolkit][install-toolkit] PostgreSQL extension.

+For more information, read the [hyperfunctions blog post][hyperfunctions-blog].

+## Learn hyperfunction basics and install Timescale Toolkit
-*   [Learn about hyperfunctions][about-hyperfunctions] to understand how it works before you begin using it.
+*   [Learn about hyperfunctions][about-hyperfunctions] to understand how they work before using them.
 *   Install the [Toolkit extension][install-toolkit] to access more hyperfunctions.
-*   Learn how to use [function pipelines][about-pipelines] to construct hyperfunction queries.
-*   Use the [approximate count distinct][hyperfunctions-approx-count-distinct]
-    functions.
-*   Use the [statistical aggregate][hyperfunctions-stats-agg]
-    functions.
-*   Use the [gapfilling and interpolation][hyperfunctions-gapfilling]
-    functions.
-*   Use the [approximate percentile][hyperfunctions-approximate-percentile]
-    functions.
-*   Use the [counter aggregation][hyperfunctions-counteragg] functions.
-*   Use the [time-weighted average][hyperfunctions-time-weighted-averages]
-    functions.

-For more information about hyperfunctions, read our [blog post][hyperfunctions-blog].
+## Browse hyperfunctions and Toolkit features by category

 [about-hyperfunctions]: /how-to-guides/hyperfunctions/about-hyperfunctions
 [install-toolkit]: /how-to-guides/hyperfunctions/install-toolkit